 At present, you can’t maintain a healthy application with only basic metrics like CPU usage or by checking server is up or down.
-For that, you have to use several sources of performance metrics, and Retrace is one of the servers monitoring open source tools.
-Retrace by stackify is one stop solution for errors, APM, and logs.
+For that, you have to use several sources of performance metrics, and Retrace is one of the servers monitoring open-source tools.
+Retrace by sticky is a one-stop solution for errors, APM, and logs.
 It also uses as a monitoring tool for Java and .NET developers.
-It let you monitor your entire stack and gives you a full report of errors and performance related issues.
+It let you monitor your entire stack and gives you a full report of errors and performance-related issues.

-Zabbix is free server monitoring tools for networks and infrastructure.
+Zabbix is a free server monitoring tool for networks and infrastructure.
 Zabbix aims to be an enterprise solution for each person.
 The website is junky but above the industry average.
 The monitor can handle thousands of servers, network devices and virtual machines simultaneously.

-Pandora FMS is a powerful and very flexible tool that detect all issues related to the server.
+Pandora FMS is a powerful and very flexible tool that detects all issues related to the server.
 It can do work related to server monitoring, network monitoring, application issues, etc. on a single window.
 It does not wait for any notification.
-Instead, it takes advance steps before it impacts your business.
+Instead, it takes advanced steps before it impacts your business.
 It generates and supports different types such as trends, Top-N, etc.

 OpenNMS is monitoring software that designed for start-ups and well-established business.
 It has two flavors one is Meridian, and another one is Horizon.
-Meridian offer for enterprises that need a license of purchased.
-So it is for a long-term with constant support and stable features.
+Meridian offer for enterprises that need a license of purchase.
+So it is for the long-term with constant support and stable features.

 On the other hand, Horizon is free to use.
 One of the greatest benefits to OpenNMS is the passionate and dedicated community that comes with it.
 A constant state of companions asking and answering questions keeps the user well connected and up to date with best practices.

-OP5 focus on medium to large enterprises all around the world.
+OP5 focuses on medium to large enterprises all around the world.
 It is the most popular Linux server monitoring tools at present in the market.
-One of the biggest plus points of OP5 is its scalability to adopt change which makes your business to grow fast like the software.
-The centralized dashboard of OP5 let you look as broad or as close as you need to make sure all of your supports are running swiftly.
+One of the biggest plus points of OP5 is its scalability to adopt change which makes your business grow fast like the software.
+The centralized dashboard of OP5 lets you look as broad or as close as you need to make sure all of your supports are running swiftly.
 To keep all the things in one place, integrate your server monitoring with the application and network monitoring.
 Other features include log server monitoring, event correlation, network visualization, and SNMP monitoring.
-It is little more expansive than other software, but at least you get what you paid for, and it is best.
+It is a little more expensive than other software, but at least you get what you paid for, and it is best.

-It is all about Top 10 Server Monitoring Tools and Software 2019 for Linux and Windows.
-Whether you are an IT expert or normal business person, you need server monitoring as everything cannot be done manually.
+It is all about the best Server Monitoring Tools and Software for Linux and Windows.
+Whether you are an IT expert or a normal business person, you need server monitoring as everything cannot be done manually.
 Some software has a free trial, and some are free to use.
 So try and see which fits your need.